waldo-gb/csc452/README.txt

 their two joins being called, ours does it in order.
 This difference is not forbidden by the spec and all of the other spec requirments and testcases goals are met by this output.

-Testcase 46: Testcase 46: Similar to the ones above, the difference we have in the testcase is with the joins being called after the results of Child1a and Child1b are reported.
+Testcase 46: Similar to the ones above, the difference we have in the testcase is with the joins being called after the results of Child1a and Child1b are reported.
 Our implementation has the report happen and the the respective join be called while the offical output has a and b report and then the respective joins happen.
 This difference is not specified in the spec and our output matches all other parts of this testcase.